harshstuff/4ba78acc-f691-49ca-b662-30fe7d63ff01/README.md

+# Harsh Coding Challenge

-Node version used for this v18.17.1
+## Node version used for this project v18.17.1

 ## Run these to start with the project.
 ### npm ci